Trap Foods - Sweet Spreads

 Peanut Butter

-However, overconsumption isn’t even the main problem with peanut butter.
-The problem is the fake “no stir” peanut butter, that also contain hydroginated oils and sugar.
+However, overconsumption isn't even the main problem with peanut butter.
+The problem is the fake "no stir" peanut butter, that also contain hydrogenated oils and sugar.
 This peanut spread is cheaper than even buying your own peanuts and grinding them yourself, just fueling the problem (remember: sugar and oil are subsidized and therefore very cheap).
 Just like with regular nuts, make sure to only buy peanut butter (or any nut butter) that is labeled as natural, and contains only nuts and salt.
-My favorite brands (when I don’t make it myself) are Teddie and Trader Joe’s.
-Stay away from any flavored nut butters, especially…
+My favorite brands (when I don't make it myself) are Teddie and Trader Joe's.
+Stay away from any flavored nut butters, especially...

 Nutella